 I always make a note that these posts are sponsored (even if I didn’t want to, it’s the law!), so you’ll know.
 I only work with brands I actually use or am interested in using in my normal life.
 I would never partner with a brand that I hated or didn’t think was a good fit for my blog just to make money.
-When it comes to my packing lists, these are all things I genuinely use or pack or buy, and if one happens to include a sponsored product I tell you.
+When it comes to my packing lists or promoting carry on bags (my favorite here), these are all things I genuinely use or pack or buy, and if one happens to include a sponsored product I tell you.

 I spend a lot of money on travel, food, and new experiences.
 Those are the things that bring me joy.
 I love dining out with friends and trying new restaurants, and because I write about food and local chefs so often it’s important for me to stay on top of it.
 And travel is an obvious expense.

 Aside from that though, I don’t spend a lot of money.
 I rarely go shopping, and when I do I buy a few quality things I can mix and match on the road, that will last year to year.
 I don’t buy trendy pieces.
 I don’t spend money on a gym membership, and instead I run (running is free around the world!) and sign up for free trial memberships at yoga studios when I’m home for a week.